ringcentral/ringcentral-api-docs/docs/social-messaging/index.md

     [Social Messaging Developer Signup Form &raquo;](https://docs.google.com/forms/d/e/1FAIpQLSdj2nC4VA2ppfdYJA4-BNAsgnElrU2eiNdhXeieZmvERpjPXA/viewform){class="btn btn-primary"}

-{! mdx_includes/social-messaging-beta-notice.md !}

 ## Accounts settings

-In order to access the RingCentral Social Messaging APIs, a RingCentral customer needs to have both RingCentral RingCX Digital and MVP accounts.
+In order to use RingCentral Social Messaging APIs, outside of creating an application with right scope, a RingCentral customer needs to setup agents and channels.

-To start using the Social Messaging platform, a customer needs to login their RingCX admin portal to setup agents (users) and social media channels.
+For importing agents and connecting/setting up channels, your will be provided with a RingEX channel configuration portal.
+That portal link will look like https://sm-admin-xxxxxxxxxx.digital.ringcentral.com/ , and customer needs to login with their RingEX credentials to setup agents (users) and social media channels.

 ## Agents and Roles

-An agent is a user extension (with an MVP license) under the RingCentral MVP account, who is setup to access the RingCX Digital account.
-Each agent is designated with a specific role, delineating the operational scopes they are authorized to perform within the RingCX account.
+An agent (in social messaging world) is a user extension (with an RingEX license) under the RingCentral RingEX account.
+Each agent is designated with a specific role, delineating the operational scopes they are authorized to perform within their account.

 <img src="agents-role.png" class="img-fluid" alt>